Spreadsheets (9.2h)

 A hybrid logic puzzle & stealth game about guiding people from Mexico across the border into America

-Analysis: Ten hours is not adequate in order to develop the prototype I had planned but I think did an okay job.
+Ten hours is not adequate in order to develop the prototype I had planned but I think did an okay job.
 The world map is minesweeper that you manually control the avatar and the local map is an approximation of a turn based tactical game.